Redwall (novel)

 Redwall is a fantasy novel by Brian Jacques.
 Originally published in 1986, it is the first book of the Redwall series.
 The book was illustrated by Gary Chalk, with the British cover illustration by Pete Lyon and the US cover by Troy Howell.
-It is also one of the three Redwall novels to be made into an animated television series (which is aired on PBS, but produced by the Canadian studio), along with Mattimeo (Season 2) and Martin the Warrior (Season 3).
+It is also one of the three Redwall novels to be made into an animated television series (which is aired on PBS, but produced by the Canadian studio Nelvana), along with Mattimeo (Season 2) and Martin the Warrior (Season 3).

 Plot summary

 A young anthropomorphic mouse named Matthias is a novice monk at Redwall Abbey, where he was adopted as a young orphan, though he dreams of a life of adventure, inspired by the legends of Martin the Warrior, the founder of Redwall.
 One summer, Redwall Abbey is surrounded by the army of Cluny the Scourge, an infamously evil one-eyed rat.
 Matthias is guided by visions of Martin the Warrior, while the abbey inhabitants prepare the defense of their home against Cluny's impending attack.
 Matthias seeks Martin's famous sword, supposedly hidden somewhere within the abbey, helped particularly by Methuselah, an ancient and grizzled mouse who serves as Redwall's historian.
-Cluny, meanwhile, attempts to gain entrance to the abbey and murders a defector from his horde, Sela the fox.
+Cluny, meanwhile, attempts to gain entrance to the abbey and murders a defector from his horde, Sela the red fox.
 Sela's son, Chickenhound, seeks refuge at Redwall but ends up accidentally killing Methuselah after being caught stealing.
 Driven from the abbey, Chickenhound is maimed in the wilderness by the venomous adder Asmodeus Poisonteeth, a local terror in Mossflower Wood, the forest that surrounds the abbey.